Bhutan national football team: Kit history

+Goalkeeper Kit

 Logo

 The logo of the national team is identical to that used for its governing body, the Bhutan Football Federation.
 It consists of a football surrounded by two concentric circles, one yellow, one orange, representing the Dragon King of Bhutan and the Buddhist tradition in the country, overlaid on a Himalayan blue poppy (Meconopsis horridula), the national flower of Bhutan.
 Below this is a wish-fulfilling jewel, similar to that located at the top of the official Emblem of Bhutan.

 Home stadium

 Changlimithang Stadium is a multi-purpose stadium in Thimphu, Bhutan, which serves as the National Stadium.
+The stadium can holds a capacity of 15,000.
 It is predominantly used for football matches and is the home of both the Bhutan national football team and a number of Thimphu-based football clubs who play in both the A-Division and the National League.
 In addition to football, the stadium also regularly plays host to major archery tournaments, the national sport of Bhutan.
 The stadium was initially constructed in 1974 for the coronation of the fourth Druk Gyalpo, Jigme Singye Wangchuck, but was completely refurbished in 2007 in advance of the coronation of the fifth Druk Gyalpo, Jigme Khesar Namgyel Wangchuck.
 Floodlighting was added to the football pitch in 2009 and an artificial pitch was laid in 2012 to coincide with the start of the first season of the National League.
 Unusually for a national stadium, and as a result of the conversion of the playing surface to artificial turf, the football field at Changlimithang is available for public hire and is extremely popular with people in Thimphu.